Shobraj567/Hello-Github/README.md

 # Hello-Github
-this is for practicalmpurpose and my first repo
+this is for practical purpose and my first repo